Caubeen: British Army

 In February 1944, the British Army fortuitously made the "general service" cap (a sort of oversized beret made from serge wool) the new standard undress cap.
 The caubeen passed muster, as the exact form of the GS cap had not been formalized at the time, and their retailoring of the stocks of GS caps went largely unnoticed by the ACI.

 In 1947, the wearing of the caubeen was later extended to all of the infantry regiments in the post-war North Irish Brigade, with the Royal Ulster Rifles receiving a black hackle.

 The Royal Irish Rangers (formed in 1968 by the amalgamation of the remaining regiments in the North Irish Brigade, The Royal Inniskilling Fusiliers, The Royal Ulster Rifles and The Royal Irish Fusiliers) were granted the wearing of the caubeen with the Irish Fusiliers' green hackle.
 It continues to be worn by the Royal Irish Regiment, created by the amalgamation of the Royal Irish Rangers and the Ulster Defence Regiment in 1992.

-A blue caubeen, with hackle of three vertical stripes in colours matching the Royal Signals stable belt, was worn by officers, warrant officers and sergeants of the now disbanded 40 (Ulster) Signal Regiment.
-Sergeants wore an anodised metal Royal Signals cap badge, while officers and warrant officers wore an embroidered cap badge.
+A navy blue caubeen, with hackle of three vertical stripes in colours matching the Royal Signals stable belt, was worn by officers, warrant officers and senior non-commissioned officers of the now disbanded 40 (Ulster) Signal Regiment.
+WOs and SNCOs wore an anodised metal Royal Signals cap badge, while officers wore an embroidered cap badge.
+The caubeen was retained by 69 (North Irish Horse) Signal Squadron on resubordination to 32 Signal Regiment.
+The squadron was subsequently retitled 40 (North Irish Horse) Signal Squadron.

 The modern caubeen is worn very high on the off-side (usually the left), which makes it resemble a tilted rimless Balmoral bonnet.
 It is often made with narrow black tapes that are worn tied neatly in the back; the Canadian version is made with wide tapes.
 It is traditionally rifle green in colour, and typically worn with a unit insignia (sometimes worn with a short colored plume called a hackle, indicating regimental association) pinned on the off side of the cap.

 Canadian Army

 The caubeen remains the headdress for the 2nd Battalion, the Irish Regiment of Canada.
 It is a Primary Reserve light infantry regiment of the Canadian Army.
 The regiment was formed in Toronto in 1915 as the 110th Irish Regiment.
 The caubeen is worn with a green hackle, but not to designate it as a fusilier regiment as in the British Army sense; it was a gift from a commanding officer of the London Irish to the Irish Regiment of Canada during the Battle of Coriano, Italy.
-The regiment also wear an O'Saffron tartan kilt and scarlets.
-In the late 1990s and early 2000s, the regimental dress was in slow decline, but more recently, the regiment has been re-issuing regimental dress at a steady pace.
+The badge and hackle are worn above the right eye, with the left side of the caubeen pulled down – the opposite of the way berets are worn.